kshaffer/cognition/week5.md

 ## Assignments

-For **Wednesday, June 29, 7am MDT,** submit three written explanations of the relationship between two different core concepts on our emerging [concept map](https://prezi.com/ntsoqg1f9m7i/music-cognition/).
+For **Friday, July 1, 7am MDT,** submit three written explanations of the relationship between two different core concepts on our emerging [concept map](https://prezi.com/ntsoqg1f9m7i/music-cognition/).
 These relationships should each involve at least one concept from Week 4.
 (Connections between two Week 4 concepts, or between one Week 4 concept and one concept from earlier weeks are both fair game.)
 See the [Assignment guide](/assessments/) for details on the expectations and collaborative opportunities for this assignment.

 For **Friday, July 1, 7am MDT,** if you did not receive full marks on one of your week 4 videos, you may submit a reassessment *of a single video*.